ado2023-oss/WDA-Runner/README.en.md

 - Select the latest version from GitHub releases (Windows version is under development and will be available soon)

-- Open WDAInstaller and enter your Apple ID and password to log in
+- Open WDAInstaller and enter your Apple ID and password to log in **(⚠️⚠️⚠️ Strongly recommend creating a new Apple ID for signing, May revoke your existing certificates ⚠️⚠️⚠️)**

 - Click 'Install WDA-Runner' and wait for the installation progress to appear on your phone